xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

                      |
                      \  R(i,z)  if entry from state 'z'

-The applied recipy depends on the origin state of the transition which is only determined at run-time.
+The applied recipe depends on the origin state of the transition which is only determined at run-time.
 However, a recipe 'R(i)' for a mouth state can be determined as follows.
 For each register of the SCR there are two
 possibilities: